Mike Temwanjera

-Mike Temwanjera (born 21 May 1982) is a Zimbabwean former professional footballer who usually played as a centre-forward, but also as a second striker.
+Mike Temwanjera (born 21 May 1982) is a Zimbabwean former professional footballer who played as a forward.

 A member of FC Vaslui from January 2007 until summer 2014, he was one of the team's longest serving players, second in scoring during Vaslui's spell in Liga I, with 39 goals.
 He also appeared once for the Zimbabwe national team.

 Club career

 CAPS United

 Early on Temwanjera played with CAPS United, traditionally one of the strongest teams in the Zimbabwe Premier Soccer League.

 Javor Ivanjica

 In early 2003 Temwanjera came to Serbia for trials with FK Javor Ivanjica, alongside his CAPS United colleagues, Leonard Tsipa and Blessing Makunike.
 That season, the club suffered relegation from the top league, so Temwanjera played next two seasons in the Second League of Serbia and Montenegro.
 It was at the end of the 2004–05 season that Javor returned to the First League of Serbia and Montenegro.
 In the 2005–06 season, Temwanjera played 26 matches and scored 3 goals.
 However, the club finished 12th and was relegated again.